Woolwich Township Police Department

 Chief of Police

-Chief Morgan is a highly trained law enforcement professional, possessing several certifications including Field Training Officer, School Resource Officer, Firearms Instructor, Rifle Instructor, and Humane Law Enforcement Officer.
-He is also a graduate of the NJ State Association of Chiefs of Police Command & Leadership Academy, having completed the program in 2018.
+Throughout his career, Chief Morgan has pursued extensive professional training to sharpen his policing skills.
+He holds certifications as a Field Training Officer, School Resource Officer, Firearms Instructor, Rifle Instructor, and Humane Law Enforcement Officer.
+In 2018, he graduated from the prestigious NJ State Association of Chiefs of Police Command & Leadership Academy.

-In addition to his law enforcement experience, Chief Morgan is a member of the Woolwich Township Joint Land Use Board.
-His diverse background and commitment to public service make him an invaluable asset to the Woolwich community.
+In addition to his role in law enforcement, Chief Morgan actively contributes as a member of the Woolwich Township Joint Land Use Board.
+Utilizing his experience from policing, he provides insightful guidance to the board.
+His background, along with a strong commitment to serving the public, marks him as a significant contributor to the Woolwich community.

 Thomas E. Daniels Jr.

-Throughout his career, Captain Daniels has held various roles of increasing responsibility, including Detective in 2009, Detective Sergeant in 2013, Lieutenant in 2020, and most recently, Captain in 2022.
+Throughout his career, Deputy Chief Daniels has held various roles of increasing responsibility, including Detective in 2009, Detective Sergeant in 2013, Lieutenant in 2020, Captain in 2022, and most recently, Deputy Chief in 2023.

-With his extensive experience, exemplary service, and dedication to his profession, Captain Daniels is an invaluable member of the Woolwich Township Police Department and a true asset to the community.
+With his extensive experience, exemplary service, and dedication to his profession, Deputy Chief Daniels is an invaluable member of the Woolwich Township Police Department and a true asset to the community.

 Anthony Verrilli

-Throughout his distinguished career, Lieutenant Verrilli has held several positions of increasing responsibility, including Corporal in 2012, Sergeant in 2013, and Lieutenant in 2022.
-As Lieutenant, he currently oversees the Patrol Division and Community Outreach, playing an instrumental role in building strong relationships between law enforcement and the community.
+Throughout his distinguished career, Captain Verrilli has held several positions of increasing responsibility, including Corporal in 2012, Sergeant in 2013, Lieutenant in 2022, and Captain in 2023.
+As Captain, he currently oversees the Patrol Division and Community Outreach, playing an instrumental role in building strong relationships between law enforcement and the community.

-With his exceptional leadership skills, extensive experience, and passion for community outreach, Lieutenant Verrilli is an asset to the Woolwich Township Police Department and the community it serves.
+With his exceptional leadership skills, extensive experience, and passion for community outreach, Captain Verrilli is an asset to the Woolwich Township Police Department and the community it serves.

 Chris Beckett